Cross-domain trust setups with Cloud-Delivered Firewall Management Center

-This is an introduction to several topics that walk you through configuring the management center with two realms with cross-domain trust.
+This is an introduction to several topics that walk you through configuring the Cloud-Delivered Firewall Management Center with two realms having cross-domain trust.

 This step-by-step example involves two forests: forest.example.com and eastforest.example.com .
 The forests are configured so that certain users and groups in each forest can be authenticated by Microsoft AD in the other forest.